Baby dies after she was left in hot car while dad was arrested, taken to jail, police say

 SNELLVILLE, Ga. — A 20-year-old man was arrested Tuesday after he showed up at the Snellville Police Department, and officers determined he had a probation violation warrant for his arrest.
 He didn't tell police his 8-month-old daughter was outside in a car.

 Around 2 p.m., Davied Japez McCorry Whatley showed up at the police station to pick up firearms that had been confiscated in a previous case.
-While with the "property custodian," Whatley was taken into custody by police for a hit and run crash.
+While with the "property custodian," Whatley was taken into custody by police for a misdemeanor probation violation stemming from a hit-and-run crash with no insurance.

 He never mentioned he'd left his infant, Nova Grace Whatley-Trejo, in the car, according to police.
 Around 9 p.m., the grandmother brought the baby to Piedmont Eastside Medical Center's emergency room.